-Teachers with valid provisional, permanent, continuing, or professional teaching certificates can add endorsements that qualify them to teach additional subjects, student populations and/or grade levels.
-Depending on a teacher's background and recent experience additional pedagogical coursework, as well as disciplinary coursework, may be required.
+Teachers with valid standard, permanent, continuing, or professional teaching certificates can add endorsements that qualify them to teach additional subjects, student populations and/or grade levels.
+Depending on a teacher's background and recent experience additional pedagogical coursework, field work, or disciplinary coursework may be required.

 Subject Area Endorsements

 Teachers can add endorsements in subject areas appropriate for the grade levels they are certified to teach.
-The elementary teaching majors and minors offered at MSU lead to endorsements (for grades 6-8) that can be added to an elementary certificate.
-The secondary teaching majors and minors available at MSU lead to endorsements (for grades 6-12) that can be added to a secondary certificate.
-The Michigan Department of Education (MDE) requires a minimum of 30 semester credits for a teaching major and a minimum 20 semester credits for a teaching minor.
-Candidates must pass the relevant MTTC subject test before they are recommended for certification.
+The elementary teaching majors and minors offered at MSU lead to endorsements (for grades K-8) that can be added to an elementary certificate.
+The secondary teaching majors and minors available at MSU lead to endorsements (for grades 6-12) and can be added to a secondary certificate.
+Candidates must pass the relevant MTTC subject test and apply to have the endorsement added to their certificate before they are recommended for certification.

 Adding the Social Studies ("RX") Endorsement

 The “RX” endorsement can be added to an existing teaching certificate or to an initial provisional teaching certificate by teachers or teacher candidates who have teaching majors or minors in History, Geography, Economics or Political Science.
 A teaching major or minor in one of these sub-areas does not qualify a teacher to teach the broad area of Social Studies.
 However, teachers with the RX endorsement are considered qualified to teach Social Studies as well as the sub-areas of History, Geography, Economics, Political Science and Civics/Government (without individual endorsements in those areas).
 For more information see a teacher preparation advisor in 134 Erickson Hall.